_BLUR.jpg)

 What's the story here?

-Warrenpoint, locally known as The Point, is a small commercial town and port with a population approaching 9,000 situated at the northeast side of the entrance to the Newry River.
-The river enters the sea at the head of Carlingford Lough and its narrow strait separates Northern Ireland from the Republic of Ireland.
-As such, the sizable town is located in Northern Ireland, presenting a Victorian resort to the head of Carlingford Lough and a large industrial harbour at its western end to the river.
+Warrenpoint, locally known as The Point, is a small commercial town and port that forms the east side of the entrance to Newry River at the head of Carlingford Lough.
+The narrow strait separates Northern Ireland from the Republic of Ireland and as such, the sizable town of about 9,000 people is located in Northern Ireland.
+At its western end, it presents a large industrial harbour to the river whilst presenting a Victorian resort town to the head of Carlingford Lough.

 Image: Tourism NI